Kgkkjjj/WebBrowser/README.md

 is unavailable or returns an error, the search page automatically redirects to `https://duckduckgo.com` so queries always succeed.
+If you run `server.py` manually it checks for these Python packages and installs any missing ones into your user environment before starting.
 When installed via the net installer the entire `data` folder and `server.py` are copied to `/usr/local/share/openb` so the pages work even when you run the browser outside the source tree.
 Use the